robzor92/models-api/docs/quickstart.md

     tf.saved_model.load(model_download_path)
     ```

 To seamlessly combine HSML with model serving components the library makes it simple to also query for the best performing model.
-In this instance, we get the best model version with the highest `accuracy` metric attached.
+In this instance, we get the best model version by querying for the model version with the highest `accuracy` metric attached.

 === "Python"